ameseee/kwk-curriculum-site/swift-ios/lessons/classes-objects/index.md

 The initializer is a special function inside of a class. `init` is a keyword; if you write a function called `init` inside of a class, it will be called when you create an object from that class.
 One difference is that we _don't_ use the `func` keyword before `init`.

 `init` runs once and only once: when we create a new object from the class.
 It is written inside the class, below any property variables we declare for that class.
-It can take arguments, which can help make our class dynamic, in this case, give each student their own name.
+It can take arguments, which can help make our class dynamic.
+In this case, that means giving each student their own name.

 Let's add this `init` function into our class, giving it an argument of `studentName`, which is a string.